Ewogijk/runeToolchain/README.md

 ## Licensing

-The project contains three directories each contains a subproject which has a license of their own.
-Check out the COPYING/LICENSE file of the subprojects for details.

-In short the subprojects are licensed as followed:
+The project is divided into subprojects, one directory for each subproject, and the Scripts/ with build scripts.
+Each subproject has its own license, as well as the build scripts.
+For details check the corresponding license file in the subproject's directory.

+In summary, these are the licenses for each subproject:

 - GCC: GPL v3 or later
 - Binutils: GPL v3 or later
 - mlibc: MIT License
+- Build scripts: Apache 2.0